-17.3.2.
+18.3.2.
 Annotations controlling naming

-Control plane-related annotations (Section 18.3.3) can alter the names exposed to the control plane in the following ways.
+Control plane-related annotations (Section 19.3.3) can alter the names exposed to the control plane in the following ways.

-• The @hidden annotation hides a controllable entity from the control plane.
-This is the only case in which a controllable entity is not required to have a unique, fully-qualified name.
+- The @hidden annotation hides a controllable entity from the control plane.
+This is the only case in which a controllable entity is not required to have a unique, fully-qualified name. - The @name annotation may be used to change the local name of a controllable entity.